r-andres/getdata-031/README.md

 IMPORTANT:  The script, as first steps, retrieves the required data package from internet and decompresses it.
 The 'run_analysis.R' script can be run without downloading the original data as long as the data required is prepared in your working directory.

-IMPORTANT:  Ensure that the library **dplyr** is installed in your R framework
+IMPORTANT:  Ensure that the library **dplyr** is installed in your R framework.

 ## Reading the tidy dataset

-The generated tidy dataset can be read using the following R code
+The generated tidy dataset can be read using the following R code:

 ```{r}